SimonCaffrey/LearningNotes/Paper Reading Notes.md

 ​	Assume that all waveguides are with fixed height of $h$, and the PASS spans across region $D$ and $\mathcal{M}$, $\mathcal{N}_m$ denote the sets of waveguides and PAs on $m$-th waveguide, respectively.
 The waveguides are spaced along the $y$-axis with equal interval of $d_y=D_y/\pqty{M-1}\text{m}$

+#### · RSMA

+##### · An Efficient Max-Min Fair Resource Optimization Algorithm for Rate-Splitting Multiple Access

+###### · Abstract

+​	The max-min fairness (MMF) problem in rate-splitting multiple access (RSMA) is challenging for its non-convex and non-smooth nature, with coupled beamforming and common rate variables.
+In this work, we propose a optimization algorithm named extragradient-fractional programming (EG-FP) to address the MMF problem of downlink RSMA without high computational complexity and MMF rate performance degradation.
+The proposed framework first use FP to convert the original problem into a block-wise convex problem, whose Lagrangian dual is equal to a variational inequality problem and solved by EG, as a subproblem.
+Based on the above, we discover the optimal beamforming structure and a low-dimensional EG-FP with a transmit antenna computational complexity is introduced then, which is benefit to scenarios with a large scale of antennas, and we also extend this to the imperfect CSI condition.

 #### ·Multicast

 ##### · *Intelligent Reflecting Surface Aided Multigroup  Multicast MISO Communication Systems*